 - Restart your computer and check if the error persists.

 Method 5 – Disable Third-Party Clipboard Applications

-Therefore, if you are using any third-party clipboard apps or managers, try disabling it.
+Therefore, if you are using any third-party clipboard apps or managers, try disabling them.
 Restart your PC and see if it fixes the problem.

 Method 6 – Disable RAM Optimization Applications

-When this happens, any copied content will automatically be deleted leaving the clipboard empty.
-If you are using a third-party RAM booster, disable the app or modify its settings to ensure your computer’s clipboard data is not part of the optimization process.
+Any copied content will automatically be deleted when this happens, leaving the clipboard empty.
+If you use a third-party RAM booster, disable the app or modify its settings to ensure your computer’s clipboard data is not part of the optimization process.

 Copying and pasting is a convenient and easy way to move data and content across applications and software.
-While this is a basic function for all Windows 10 computers, sometimes, it will not work.
-The methods mentioned above are helpful in fixing this error.
+While this is an essential function for all Windows 10 computers, sometimes, it will not work.
+The methods mentioned above help fix this error.